ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 ```

 As you can see our second container is in exit state.
-To check the reason of the Exit state we can review container logs
+To check the reason for the exit state we can review the container logs

 ```bash
 crictl logs $(crictl ps -q -s Exited)
 ```

-In the logs, you shoud see something like this
+Output:
 ```
 ...
 2023/04/18 20:49:47 [emerg] 1#1: bind() to 0.0.0.0:80 failed (98: Address already in use)